wisehackermonkey/plotsqlite/README.md

 This application can be used to to create time series and xy plots from data stored in a sqlite database.

+##Windows users
-The application may be downloaded from here.
-Then unzip the whole folder close to root (i.e. not in 'Program Files..') and launch plotsqlite.exe.
+Download [latest zip file from here] (https://drive.google.com/folderview?id=0B1vhrFUx2OZBVUpFRm92bFZ5R2c&usp=sharing), unzip whole folder close to root (i.e. not in 'Program Files..') and launch plotsqlite.exe.

+##Linux users
+Clone this repo and run plotsqlite.py

 * To create time series plots, tables in the database must have one column with date and time on format 'yyyy-mm-dd hh:mm:ss' (or truncated) to be plotted on x-axis and a numeric column to be plotted on y-axis.
 Additional columns may be used for filtering and/or other plots.
 * To create xy scatter plots, tables in the database just needs two numerical columns.